d3rb1n/d3rb1n.github.io/_writeups/thm/dogcat/index.md

 Hopefully you are using some kind of editor (like VSCode) to stage these things, as this can get really messy and confusing to try to construct this live on the command-line.
 Then, you accidentally hit up-arrow and you lose it all!

 Alas, I didn't have much luck with this approach.
+The answer is probably to escape more of the special characters, but I decided to just move on to another technique.

 #### Option 2: Directly downloading a reverse shell, as our `User-Agent`